Azure/azure-powershell/src/FrontDoor/FrontDoor.Autorest/docs/Az.FrontDoor.md

 update a new Rules Engine Configuration with the specified name within the specified Front Door.

 ### [Set-AzFrontDoorWafPolicy](Set-AzFrontDoorWafPolicy.md)
-update or update policy with specified rule set name within a resource group.
+update policy with specified rule set name within a resource group.

 ### [Test-AzFrontDoorCustomDomain](Test-AzFrontDoorCustomDomain.md)
 Validates the custom domain mapping to ensure it maps to the correct Front Door endpoint in DNS.